JEP 435: Asynchronous Stack Trace VM API

 };

-There are different kinds of traces depending on the purpose of the current thread:
+There are different kinds of traces depending on the purpose of the currently running code in the walked thread:

 enum ASGST_TRACE_KIND {